Fedosov dg manifolds associated with Lie pairs: Preliminaries

 Let $L$ be a Lie $\KK$-algebroid over a smooth manifold $M$ and let $R$ denote the algebra of smooth functions on $M$ taking values in $\KK$.
-The vector space $\mathfrak{g}:=R\oplus\sections{L}$ admits a natural Lie algebra structure given by the Lie bracket
+By $\enveloping{L}$ we denote the universal enveloping algebra of the Lie algebroid $L$ --- see~\cite{MR0154906}.
+There is a natural ascending filtration on $\enveloping{L}$: